mankamolnar/investify-wildfly-react-FutureBillionares/README.md

     "Shiiiiiiit, all I see is redness on the screen!"
 Comment of the Author
 </c>

 +1) Now it probably compiled your React JSX to a bundle.js and bundle.js.map as well.
+Don't worry!
+I gitignored them!
 With the js.map the chrome console will be able show the error's place on an uncompiled readable code even if it's running the minified unreadable version.
 Quite nice!